-Climate change is no longer something in the distant future: from severe storms, to wildfires, to rising sea levels, we’re already experiencing the deadly side effects of a warming planet.
+Climate change is no longer something in the distant future: from severe storms to wildfires to rising sea levels, we’re already experiencing the deadly side effects of a warming planet.
 While there’s nothing we can do to stop climate change in its tracks immediately, there are actions we can take to mitigate.

 Yeah…you’re probably not surprised that we put this one first.
 And admittedly, we may be a little biased.
 But in all honesty, going solar is one of the most impactful steps you can take to help mitigate climate change.

 Every kilowatt-hour (kWh) of electricity you generate with a home solar panel system helps reduce your reliance on electricity from the grid that, unfortunately, still distributes plenty of brown energy (i.e. energy from fossil fuels).
-Despite all the progress we’ve made and the growing number of states committing 100 clean energy targets, the U.S. continues to generate most of its electricity from fossil fuels – about 60 percent in 2020!
+Despite all the progress we’ve made and the growing number of states committing to clean energy targets, the U.S. continues to generate most of its electricity from fossil fuels – about 60 percent in 2020!

 When you replace electricity from the grid with solar electricity, you shrink your own carbon footprint greatly and help reduce greenhouse gas emissions in our atmosphere.
-Consider this: the average U.S. household that consumes 10,469 kWh of electricity per year.
-According to the Environmental Protection Agency, that comes out to about 7.4 metric tons of carbon dioxide emissions a year – the carbon equivalent of using 833 gallons of gasoline, or 8,156 pounds of coal.
+Consider this: the average U.S. household consumes 10,469 kWh of electricity per year.
+According to the Environmental Protection Agency, that comes out to about 7.4 metric tons of carbon dioxide emissions a year – the carbon equivalent of using 835 gallons of gasoline, or 8,200 pounds of coal.
 And that’s only in one year: think of the pollution you’ll avoid by replacing that with zero-emission, clean electricity over the 25+ year lifetime of a solar panel system!

 Keep in mind that installing a system on your roof isn’t the only way to go solar – if you can’t or don’t want to install equipment on your roof, check to see if there are any open community solar projects in your area.
-You don’t need to sign a long term agreement, pay any upfront costs, or to subscribe to a local community solar farm – you just need an electric bill.
+You don’t need to sign a long-term agreement, pay any upfront costs, or subscribe to a local community solar farm – you just need an electric bill.
 And every new community solar subscription supports local clean energy job growth while providing the buy-in solar developers need to build additional projects that will further decarbonize our electric grid.

 Invest in energy efficiency